Song-Li/ODGen/README_for_AE_reviewers.md

 ### Exercisability: do the submitted artifacts include the scripts and data needed to run the experiments described in the paper, and can the software be successfully executed?
 Our tool is exercisable.
 We provide the main entrance of the package together with a list of scripts that can install the requirements and run the verifications.
+We also kindly include the motivating example of the paper and the related scripts in the **~/example** directory for you to test it out.

 ## Results Reproduced
 As we claimed in the **Abstract** section and the **Contributions** part of section 1, our main claim that needed to be evaluated is that we found 43 application-level and 137 package-level zero-day vulnerabilities.
 We prepared the dataset and the related scripts to run our tool on top of the packages.